BBC-Data-Unit/food-hygiene/README.md

 We used Food Standards Agency (FSA) open data on the food hygiene ratings and status of every establishment in England, Wales, Northern Ireland and Scotland at https://ratings.food.gov.uk/open-data.

 We downloaded data from every local authority as of April 10 2024.
-This was filtered to establishments in four categories: Restaurant/Cafe/Canteen; Pub/bar/nightclub; Takeaway/sandwich shop; and Mobile caterer.
+This was filtered to establishments in four categories: Restaurant/Cafe/Canteen; Pub/bar/nightclub; Takeaway/sandwich shop; and Mobile caterer (see notebooks below).

 The data was cleaned to remove a small percentage (<1%) of duplicate entries: where an establishment with the same name and latitude, or the same name and postcode, appeared more than once in the same authority’s data, the row with the most recent inspection date was retained and the other removed.